← Back to Chat

 Hunter offers a free plan with 50 credits per month, and paid plans start at $34 per month when billed annually with a 30% discount.

-Hunter uses a unified credit system: 1 credit per email found, 0.5 credits per verification.
-If Hunter can't find an email, you are not charged.
-All plans include unlimited team members, which is a nice advantage over per-seat competitors like Apollo.io.
-Annual billing saves you 30% compared to monthly pricing (Hunter.io, 2026).
+Hunter uses a unified credit system: 1 credit per email found, 0.5 credits per verification, and 0.2 credits per enrichment.
+If Hunter can't find an email, no credit is charged.
+All plans include unlimited team members — a real advantage over per-seat competitors.
+Annual billing saves 30% compared to monthly (Hunter.io, 2026).

-EnterpriseCustomCustom credits, dedicated account manager, priority supportLarge organizations
+EnterpriseCustomCustom credits, custom accounts, custom recipientsDedicated account manager, custom onboardingLarge organizations

 What Are the Standout Features of Hunter?